It would be nice to spot untruths when you hear them. We have some tips for doing so -- scout's honor!

 Even so, knowing a few things about lies and their tellers might help you.
 Here are 10 of the more popular techniques researchers and others working in law enforcement recommend when trying to spot a lie:

 Changes in a person’s normal behavior can betray discomfort of some sort, and might be a tip-off to lies.
 These departures from normal behavior are most useful when you are observing someone you know well and are familiar with their normal patterns and departures from those patterns.

 If you don’t know your subject well, spend time paying attention to how she or he normally talks and acts when relaxed.
 Is her speech normally slow or quick, loud or soft?
 What is the quality of his voice usually like?
 Then, watch for distinct, but not subtle, changes from the normal pattern, retired FBI criminal profiler Gregg McCrary tells Real Simple.

-Guilt and the accompanying anxiety are thought to cause some people (perhaps not accomplished liars, though) to squirm and fidget.
-But experts disagree on whether fidgeting really is a tell-tale sign of lying.
-Again, it may be more important to know whether fidgeting is typical for them or if it is an unusual behavior.
+Guilt and the accompanying anxiety are thought to cause some people — though perhaps not accomplished liars — to squirm and fidget.
+But experts disagree on whether fidgeting really is a telltale sign of lying.
+Again, it might be more important to know whether fidgeting is typical for a person, or if it is an unusual behavior.

 3. Protesting too much

 “The lady doth protest too much, methinks,” says Queen Gertrude, Hamlet’s mother, as they watch a play in which a character swears she’ll never marry if her husband dies.
 The queen is pointing out that liars sometimes give themselves away by making too big a point of proclaiming their innocence.

 A twist on this is when someone loudly denies guilt or takes offense at the idea they might be thought guilty even though no one has actually accused them of anything.
 This hostile defensiveness can include finger-pointing.

 Rob Hyrons / Shutterstock.com